S2030c/blog/doc/was-sind-reale-werte-2024.md

-# Was sind reale Werte?
+# Was sind reale Werte